Jakubeich/Jakubeich/README.md

 - Apps for primary schools 📚‍💻
 - Great experience in game development 🎮
 - More than 1 year of experience and experience in large-scale web application development
+- Practice and experience with workshops in primary schools

 ### Languages and Tools: